RobertScovell/PPToolsForSTEPS/README.md

 ```bash
     python3 dtcwtApplyTestPatternAnisotropy.py "isotropic-realisation"
 ```
 The other script (dtcwtNoiseBlend.py) does scale-selective blending of a prior image with a supplied isotropic realisation.
 The realisation is adjusted to match the anisotropy in the prior before blending.
-The default setting is to use the realisation at all scales but this can be adjusted in the code.
+The default setting is to output the realisation at all scales but this can be adjusted (so that the prior is used at larger scales) in the code.

 Usage is:
 ```bash